Tonwalter888/YTFlags/README.md

 - Fix playback issues (For jailbroken and TrollStore users only)
 - Hide the "Are you there?" dialog
 - Hide upgrade dialogs
-- Hide YouTube Premium promotions (mostly)
+- Hide YouTube Premium promotions (Mostly)
 - Uses/Restores old miniplayer (Only for older YouTube versions)
 - Fixes miniplayer working slowly (Only for older YouTube versions)
 - Disables snack bar